tardis-sn/tardis/docs/io/output/progress_bars.rst

 *******************************
-Progrss Bars for Simulation Run
+Progress Bars for Simulation Run
 *******************************

 TARDIS displays progress bars by default to track the simulation's progress.